Fjolnir-Dvorak/environ/README.md

     | Music              |                             | $HOME/Music                          |
     | Videos             |                             | $HOME/Videos                         |
     | SaveGames          |                             | $HOME//Library/Application Support   |

+Non existing values will be filled with the most similar value.
+If an OS has no global temp instead of nothing environ will return the local temp to enable a simple workflow where the developer has not to bother about checking for existence of that configuration key.

+Regarding MacOS I have very little information about program structures and how program data is distinguished from configuration files.
+To get a little bit more structure into the application directories configuration file will go into a subfolder `config` and data files will go into a subfolder `data`.

 License
 =======